djungowski/mpi3/README.md

 	sudo ./mpi3.py --debug

-If you want to run mpi3 with a mocked player (in case you can't use mplayer):
+If you want to run mpi3 with a mocked player (in case you can't use mplayer - this should be used for development only):

 	sudo ./mpi3.py --mock-player